 Most tuna caught in New Zealand waters are exported and the destination of exports varies depending on the species.
 Large tunas caught by longline are mostly exported "chilled" to Japan and the United States, with smaller proportions exported to Australia.
-Troll caught albacore are sent to a variety of markets and in 2022 most was exported frozen whole to Thailand and Vietnam, Europe, Canada and Costa Rica.
-In 2022, skipjack tuna caught by NZ vessels was largely exported to Singapore and Thailand.
+Troll caught albacore are sent to a variety of markets and in 2023 most was exported frozen whole to Thailand and Vietnam, Europe, and Costa Rica.
+In 2023, skipjack tuna caught by NZ vessels was largely exported frozen whole to the Philippines and Thailand.